 Naples has never been a city that needed rescuing by fine dining.
 The street-level argument, from the wood-fired ovens at 50 Kalò and 3.0 Ciro Cascella to the pasta bar format of Di Martino on the seafront, has always been that Neapolitan food at its core needs very little intervention to be extraordinary.
 The fine dining tier operates on a different premise: that the same ingredients and culinary memory can carry a tasting-menu format at the highest technical level.

-Within that tier, George sits at the leading of the local price bracket alongside Palazzo Petrucci, with its Italian creative positioning.
+Within that tier, George sits at the top of the local price bracket alongside Palazzo Petrucci, with its Italian creative positioning.
 Veritas, the one-star Campanian table on the city circuit, occupies the tier below in both price and recognition.
 Michelasso and 177 Toledo round out the contemporary Naples scene at different price points and angles.
-George's two-star status and Les Grandes Tables du Monde membership, a network that applies its own selection criteria independently of Michelin, put it in a peer set that extends well beyond the city, toward the Dal Pescatore in Runate bracket of Italian tables with sustained international recognition.
+George's two-star status and Les Grandes Tables du Monde membership, a network that applies its own selection criteria independently of Michelin, put it in a comparable set that extends well beyond the city, toward the Dal Pescatore in Runate bracket of Italian tables with sustained international recognition.

 The View as Context, Not Competition